Autostronomy/AutoProf/docs/index.rst

 `Stéphane Courteau <https://www.physics.queensu.ca/facultysites/courteau/>`_,
 and `Jean-Charles Cuillandre <https://www.cfht.hawaii.edu/~jcc/>`_.

+Check out the `AutoProf introduction video <https://youtu.be/OFtVYRGrqrY>`_ to get started!

 This documentation is a work in progress, further updates will come.

 .. toctree::